-Greg Hughes is Senior Vice President, Communications, NBC Sports Group.
-He joined the company in October 2011, and reports to Mark Lazarus, Chairman, NBC Broadcasting & Sports, NBCUniversal.
+Greg Hughes is Executive Vice President, Communications, NBC Sports.
+He joined the company in October 2011.

-From 2007-11, Hughes served as President of Sedan Communications, Inc., a public relations firm he founded that represented major sports media companies, events and businesses, including NBC Sports and NBC Olympics, Universal Sports Network, The Whistle, Sportsman Channel, US Road Sports, Banded Nation and the Atlanta Braves.
+From 2007-11, Hughes served as President of Sedan Communications, a public relations firm he founded that represented major sports media companies, events and businesses, including NBC Sports and Olympics, Universal Sports, All American Games, The Whistle, Sportsman Channel, US Road Sports, Banded Nation, and the Atlanta Braves, among others.

 Hughes received a bachelor’s degree in journalism with an emphasis on Public Relations from the University of Wisconsin-Madison, and is on the Board of Visitors for the university’s School of Journalism and Mass Communications.
 He received the school’s Distinguished Service Award in April 2012, and the Ralph Nafziger Award for Achievement in Journalism within 10 years of graduation (1997).Download Bio